Russell K. Haight Jr.: Later career

-Korea, Germany, Bolivia and Vietnam, and retired from U.S. army in 1967 as a sergeant-major.
+He served in Korea, Germany, Bolivia and Vietnam, and retired from U.S. army in 1967 as a sergeant-major.
 He had seven rows of decorations and ribbons and numerous injuries from the various theatres in which he fought.

+Later life

+Russell Haight later pursued a career in graphic arts, operating Aardvark Associates and publishing the "Grandad's Gang" comic strip and local cartoons.
+He later taught in Virginia and Oklahoma schools before retiring in 1992.
+He died on 13 May 2006 at the Grace Living Center in Norman and was buried with full military honours at Arlington National Cemetery.